testinggospels/camouflage/docs/mocking-gRPC.md

 }
 ```

+!!! caution

+    Since BIDI streaming are slightly more complicated to simulate, current implementation of Camouflage only supports ping-pong model of streaming, i.e. client can send multiple requests as a stream and server will respond to each request with one response as part of a stream.
+Finally when client ends the stream, server will also end the stream.
+As shown in the example above, server can also send a response just before ending the stream, but this is optional.

 ## Adding delays in gRPC

 You can also add delays in your grpc mock services, by adding a delay key with the value in your mock file.